rpidanny/Nietzsche/README.md

 A [Serverless](https://serverless.com) application that fetches all quotes from [Goodreads](https://www.goodreads.com/quotes) and saves it to [DynamoDB](https://aws.amazon.com/dynamodb).

-It also has a function that is scheduled to tweet random quotes.
+It also has a function to tweet random quotes.

 ## Requirements